-Pathway membership is a dedicated Icon membership category open to all conservators who are working towards becoming Accredited Members of Icon - Accredited Conservator-Restorers (ACR).
+Pathway membership is a dedicated Icon membership category open to all conservators who are working towards becoming an Accredited Member of Icon - Accredited Conservator-Restorers (ACR).

-- Recognition by Icon that you are a Pathway member actively pursuing accreditation regardless of your employment position (employed / self-employed, between posts or unemployed).
+- Demonstrate that you are actively pursuing accreditation regardless of your employment position (employed / self-employed, between posts or unemployed).

-- Support from an Icon Mentor with experience of the assessment process
+- Access support from an Icon Mentor with experience of the assessment process.

 - Dedicated professional development opportunities and advice.

-- An annual review to help you understand how you are progressing towards submitting an application.
+- Take part in an annual review to help you understand how you are progressing towards submitting an application.

 - Support in monitoring and managing your own continuing professional development.